Kostia7177/proto-transformer/README.md

 						  data, just a header will be returned to a client (signalling that no data will follow);
---NoAnswerAtAll	- alternately, there is case when no
+*NoAnswerAtAll	- alternately, there is case when no
 						  answer supposed at all - requests-only
 						  protocol;
---NothingIfNoData	- and a case sends nothing if
+*NothingIfNoData	- and a case sends nothing if
 						  no answer data - even header;
 - SetSizeOfAnswer2HdrIs\<Host2NetworkLong>
 - GetSizeOfAnswerFromHdrIs\<Network2HostLong>